Boulldog0/AssaultPlugin/README.md

 - `assault.bypass-restricted.block_interact` : Permission to bypass block interact restriction
 - `assault.bypass-restricted.block-place` : Permission to bypass block place restriction
 - `assault.bypass-restricted.block-break` : Permission to bypass block break restriction
+- `assault.use_enemy` : Permission for use /f enemy command if you are disable it for global players.

 #### Contribution and Support